Spotlight: Alumni

 What skills did you develop at TanenbaumCHAT that have been instrumental to your success?

-Why is Jewish day school education important?
+Why is Jewish day school education so important?

 Interested in being spotlighted?